rose-codes/rose-codes/README.md

 ### Hi there 👋

 #### About Me
-🌹 I'm Rose Le, and I am a Full-Stack Software Engineer, specializing in frontend development.
+🌹 I'm Rose, and I am a Full-Stack Software Engineer at Smartsheet.

-🖱️ I recently completed a Full-Stack Software Engineer internship on a Cloud Security Team.
+🖱️ Previously, I completed a Full-Stack Software Engineer internship on a Cloud Security Team.

 ✊ I received formal technical training from Ada Developers Academy, where I learned JavaScript/React, Python/Flask, Computer Science Fundamentals, and Object-Oriented Programming.
 Through my personal projects, I have also learned Node.js/Express, NoSQL, MongoDB, and DynamoDB.